Darjeeling & Bhutan - The Last Himalayan Kingdom

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day FiveA fascinating day in Thimphu includes private visits to a weaving centre, a handicrafts emporium and the hilltop Zilukha Nunnery.
-You'll also visit the city's white-painted, golden-spired National Memorial Chorten, a shrine dedicated to World Peace, and the monumental Tashichho Dzong, the seat of government since 1968.
+Day 5A fascinating day in Thimpu includes private visits to a weaving centre, a handicrafts emporium and the hilltop Zilukha Nunnery.
+See the golden-spired National Memorial Chorten (a shrine commemorating the life of Bhutan's third Dragon King ruler) and the monumental Tashichho Dzong, the country's seat of government since 1968.

-Day SevenJourney back through breathtaking Himalayan scenery, to spend two nights in the Paro Valley, dotted with temples, dzongs and elegant wooden houses.
-After lunch at your hotel, enjoy guided visits to the National Museum in the ancient Ta Dzong watchtower, to the equally fascinating Rinpung Dzong and to the 7th-century Kyichu Lhakhang monastery, built by a Tibetan king.
+Day 7Head back through the breath-taking Himalayan scenery to the Paro Valley.
+We'll spend two nights here, exploring a landscape dotted with temples, dzongs and elegant wooden houses.
+After lunch, enjoy guided tours of the National Museum of Bhutan, the fascinating Rinpung Dzong and the Seventh-century Kyichu Lhakhang monastery - one of the oldest temples in Bhutan.

-Day NineToday is spent travelling through Bhutan's verdant, mountainous countryside, pausing for lunch and continuing south to colourful Phuntsholing, where the magnificent carved wooden Bhutan Gate marks the border between the kingdom and India.
+Day 9Spend another day travelling through Bhutan's verdant, mountainous countryside.
+We'll stop for lunch before continuing south to Phuntsholing, where the ornately carved and coloured Bhutan Gate marks the border between the mountain kingdom and India.

-Day 12Make the journey back to Bagdogra Airport, from where you'll fly to Delhi and transfer to a comfortable overnight hotel close to the airport.
+Day 12Today we'll head to Bagdogra Airport and fly west across India to Delhi where we'll spend our final night in a comfortable overnight hotel close to the airport.

-Day 13Transfer to the airport for your return daytime flight, arriving back in the UK late this evening.
+Day 13Transfer to the airport to board your day-time flight home via Dubai, arriving back in the UK late this evening.
 Back to top

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately one hour.